 The holders of Holdings' Units, including Rocket Companies Inc., incur U.S. federal, state and local income taxes on their share of any taxable income of Holdings.
 The Holdings Operating Agreement provides for pro rata cash distributions ("tax distributions") to the holders of the Holdings Units in an amount generally calculated to provide each holder of Holdings Units with sufficient cash to cover its tax liability in respect of the Holdings Units.
 In general, these tax distributions are computed based on Holdings' estimated taxable income, multiplied by an assumed tax rate as set forth in the Holdings Operating Agreement.

-For the year ended December 31, 2023, Holdings paid tax distributions totaling \$1,504 to holders of Holdings Units other than Rocket Companies.
-For the year ended December 31, 2022, Holdings paid tax distributions totaling \$166,210 to holders of Holdings Units other than Rocket Companies.
+For the years ended December 31, 2024 and 2023, Holdings paid tax distributions totaling \$14,222 and \$1,504, respectively, to holders of Holdings Units other than Rocket Companies.

 13. Derivative Financial Instruments